SamuilNikolov/bandwidth-buddy/SYSTEM_PROMPT_EXPLANATION.md

 - AI responses
 - Evaluation results

-This is the **conversation context** that gets sent to the AI model with each request.
-The AI uses this context to:
+This is the **conversation context** that gets sent to the model with each request.
+The model uses this context to:
 - Remember previous questions and answers
 - Maintain consistent behavior (from system prompt)
 - Provide coherent, contextual responses